-I wonder: if we can’t say no because we’re afraid of disappointing people, isn’t there going to come a day when I simply have no room to say yes because of my human limitations?
-Of course, the answer to that question is yes.
+I wonder: if we can’t say no because we’re afraid of disappointing people, isn’t there going to come a day when we simply have no room to say yes because of our human limitations?

-Only doing what only we can do raises the quality of our work, allows us to move the ball down the field of our God-given mission, and creates the margin we need to stay on the field of play longer.
+Working toward the goal of only doing what only we can do raises the quality of our work, helps us move the ball down the field of our God-given mission, and additionally, creates the margin we need to stay on the field of play longer.